ashiklom/pecan.book/PEcAn-Configuration.md

 	</database>

 For example for MySQL you can specify the following parameters:
 *dbname* : the name of the database (was name), default value is the username of the current user logged in.
 *username* : the username to connect to the database (was userid), default value is the username of the current user logged in.
 *password* : the password to connect to the database (was passwd), if not specified no password is used.
-*location* : the name of the host to connect to, default value is localhost
+*location* : the name of the host to connect to, default value is localhost.

 For other database drivers these parameters will change.
 See the driver documentation in R for the right parameters.